Quantifiers on languages and codensity monads: Extending -monads to

 \section{Extending $\Set$-monads to \swims}

-Let us fix, throughout this section, a monad $T$ on $\Set$.
-The main result of the present section is Theorem~\ref{thm:lift} which provides sufficient conditions for $T$ to be extended in a canonical way to the category \swimcat.
-In Section~\ref{sec:profinite-monads} we have seen that the profinite monad $\wT$ associated to $T$ provides a canonical way of extending $T$ to \kl{Boolean spaces}.
-We will now consider ways of lifting $T$ to the category of monoids.
+In this section we study liftings of monads from the category of sets to the category of {\swims}.
+Let us fix, throughout the section, a monad $T$ on $\Set$.
+In Section~\ref{sec:profinite-monads} we have seen that the profinite monad $\wT$ provides a canonical way of extending $T$ to \kl{Boolean spaces}.
+On the other hand, in Section \ref{s:lifting-to-Mon} we consider ways of lifting $T$ to the category of monoids.
+The combination of these two liftings, the topological and the monoid one, is considered in Section \ref{s:combining-liftings}.
+In particular, in Theorem~\ref{thm:lift} we give sufficient conditions for $T$ to be extended in a canonical way to the category of {\swims}, by combining the aforementioned liftings.